 Inhalant addiction involves the repeated use of volatile substances that produce chemical vapors, which are inhaled to induce psychoactive or mind-altering effects.
 These substances include household products such as glue, paint thinners, and aerosol sprays.

-Individuals with inhalant addiction often develop a tolerance to the substances, requiring more significant amounts to achieve the desired effects.
+Individuals with inhalant addiction develop a tolerance to the substances, requiring more significant amounts to achieve the desired effects.
 This leads to frequent and hazardous use patterns.

 The chronic nature of inhalant addiction means that individuals struggle to control their use, leading to a cycle of abuse and withdrawal symptoms.
 According to a 2020 research by Medscape, “Addiction to inhalants involves both physical dependence and psychological cravings, making it a challenging condition to treat.”